PikkoloDev/pikkolo-woocommerce-public/readme.txt

 3. Click the **Save changes** button

 == Changelog ==

+= 1.0.3 =
+* Added station name to the shipping method title

 = 1.0.2 =
 * Added logic to extract a delivery date from the checkout form.